mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 ![flowpic_7](./doc/flowpic_7.png)

+You finished your first dashboard!
+Check it out, try some things and experiment with creating events.
+As we all know, this dashboard is not perfect at all and has mainly the purpose to present different elements of VFC dashboarding.
+What would you do different?
+Now it's time to bring in your own ideas!

 # Next Steps

 You can extend this dashboard in many ways.
 See it as a starting point and add the content that you think would fit your own use case.
-Here are some ideas what you could do:
+If you are completely lost, here are some ideas what you could do:
 - Add more Data to the *Info* group
 - Create a detail dashboard for *Performance* and *Eco*
   1. You can create a single tab for each machine
   2. Or you can combine the three machines in one tab by creating a dynamic data layer
-- Implement a security check when creating an event (e.g. a: do you really want to create this event?
+- Implement a security check when creating an event (e.g.: Do you really want to create this event?
 Yes, No)
 - Alarm people automatically when an event is triggered
+- Design a dynamic text input for the triggered event
 - . . .

 # Questions and Answers